GlenDC/gonbdserver/README.md

 * `description:` the human readable description of the export.
 Optional, defaults to an empty string.
 * `driver:` the driver.
 Currently valid drivers are: `file`.
 Mandatory.
 * `readonly:` set to `true` for readonly, `false` otherwise.
 Optional, defaults to `false`.
+* `workers:` the number of simultaneous worker threads.
+Optional, defaults to 5.
 * `tlsonly:` set to `true` if the export is only to be provided over TLS, `false` otherwise.
 Optional, defaults to `false`
 * `minimumblocksize:` set to the minimum block size (must be a power of two).
 Optional, defaults to driver's minimum block size
 * `preferredblocksize:` set to the preferred block size (must be a power of two).
 Optional, defaults to driver's preferred block size